All of these pages present statements made by the followers of Rudolf Steiner

 Amazingly, the first of the books I have mentioned — WORKING WITH THE DEAD — was published by the Waldorf Early Childhood Association of North America, and it advocates encouraging young children to communicate and work with the dead.

-Here is some of the guidance offered in the book to Waldorf teachers: "Should we foster ways to serve the dead with small children?
-[Note that the people being "served" are not the children themselves, but the dead.] ...
+Here is some of the guidance offered in the book to Waldorf teachers: "Should we foster ways to serve the dead with small children? ...
 Yes, celebrate the death day [i.e., the day someone died] like an earthly birthday ...
-Children who become accustomed to celebrating from a very early age the birthdays and death days of people who are part of their social life [notice the present tense: "are," not "were"], learn to accept the spiritual world of beings as real.
+Children who become accustomed to celebrating from a very early age the birthdays and death days of people who are part of their social life, learn to accept the spiritual world of beings as real.
 Thus they gain a basis for religious experience." — Helmut von Kügelgen, WORKING WITH THE DEAD (Waldorf Early Childhood Association, 2003). p.
 2.

 So, children should be encouraged to celebrate death as much as life, and to accept the continued existence of the dead.
 All of this is will contribute to the ultimate (albeit usually hidden) purpose of Waldorf education: creating "a basis for religious experience."